 That said, our replacement 4WD from the 80 Series Land Cruiser was an Isuzu Dmax; a step in a very different direction.
 If you want to know how much the total build cost, you can read about it here – Dmax build cost.

-I’ve had the Dmax now two years now, and clocked up nearly 40,000km in it.
+I’ve had the Dmax for nearly 6 years now, and clocked up about 108,000km in it.
 They are a great vehicle, with a solid foundation, great engine and reputable gearbox (if you get the auto) and good quality gear used overall.

 However, I’m not brand biased, or so attached to it that I fail to mention its shortcomings, and every single 4WD out there has at least a couple.
 Sometimes their owners will acknowledge it, but more often than not they don’t!

 If you are looking for Isuzu D’max problems, then you’ve come to the right place.
 Please note most of what is raised here are also Isuzu MUX problems, which are basically a wagon version of the Dmax.

 Please note this post is my opinion only, and its up to you to do your own, independent research.
 I’m more than happy to share my opinion, but don’t base your decisions off them without doing extensive research elsewhere.

 Frills and fancy bits